nspcc-dev/neo-go/docs/cli.md

 wallet successfully created, file location is wallet.nep6
 ```

 where "wallet.nep6" is a wallet file name.
-This wallet will be empty, to
+This wallet will be empty.
+To
-generate a new key pair and add an account for it use `-a` option:
+generate a new key pair and add an account for it, use `-a` option:
 ```
 ./bin/neo-go wallet init -w wallet.nep6 -a
 Enter the name of the account > Name